cupcake-recipes.com

 Preparation Steps

-• Heat the olive oil in a large pot or Dutch oven over medium heat.
+• Heat olive oil in a large pot or Dutch oven over medium heat.
+Add chopped onion and cook until softened, about 5-7 minutes.

 • Season with salt and black pepper to taste.

-• Serve hot, optionally with crusty bread.
+• Serve hot, garnished with crusty bread if desired.

 Notes